Can Root canal treatment be painless?

 Understanding Root Canal Treatment

 Before addressing the concerns surrounding pain during root canal treatment, it’s essential to understand what the procedure entails.
-A root canal is a dental treatment designed to save a tooth that is severely infected or damaged.
-The procedure involves removing the infected or inflamed pulp inside the tooth, cleaning and disinfecting the tooth’s interior, and sealing it to prevent further infection.
+Root canal treatment (RCT) is performed to save a tooth that is severely infected or damaged.
+During the procedure, the dentist removes the infected pulp, cleans and disinfects the inner chamber, and seals the tooth to prevent reinfection.
+The goal is simple: relieve pain, eliminate infection, and preserve your natural tooth.

 Common Misconceptions